haxiomic/dts2hx/notes/rewrite.md

     - Must resolve how to handle array access given all interfaces are structures and we can no longer do implements ArrayAccess
     - Maybe requires compiler support for this
     - Alternatively haxe extern interfaces are made more flexible to allow unifying with regular structures and supporting @:optional
+    - Maybe we can use macros to solve this in the near-term? `implements UnifiesWith<Struct>`
 - Use recursive decent rather than global symbol walk
 - Review use of .valueDeclaration instead of enumerating all declarations for a symbol
     - See function overloads